WINTER SALE: Save up to $862 on our trips! Book now and secure your adventure!

 She also worried about his lack of food that contains omega-3s, such as oily fish, nuts and seeds.
 ‘His body will substitute with other types of fats, which are less fluid, making it harder for neuro transmitters to get through.
 This is linked to mood disorders’, Travers said.

-Bloomberg has reported that Trump has been eating differently in recent weeks, with one source saying that he hasn’t eaten a burger for two weeks and has swapped his usual fare for soup and salads.
-So far Trump has embraced the routine.
+Bloomberg reported in 2018 that Trump had been eating differently, with one source saying that he hasn’t eaten a burger for two weeks and has swapped his usual fare for soup and salads.
+How long Trump kept that up is hard to say, but he seems set on eating White House dinners again pretty soon.